This free standing raspberry trifle is a modern take on the traditional trifle which looks good right down to the last serving.

 - When the trifle is completely set.
 Turn out onto a serving platter.

-- Whisk 200ml (7floz) double cream with 1 tbsp icing sugar and ½ tsp vanilla extract until just standing in soft peaks.
+- Whisk 200ml (7floz) double cream with 1 tablespoon icing sugar and ½ teaspoon vanilla extract until just standing in soft peaks.
 Spoon the cream into the piping bag fitted with a star nozzle.
 Pipe the cream on top of the custard.

 - Using a small brush dust the chocolate shapes with lustre powder if desired then carefully remove from the parchment and transfer to the trifle to decorate.
 For extra sparkle flick a little more lustre powder or glitter around the sides and over the top of the triffle.
 Serve